Sunday Christ

-The Sunday Christ is a gigantic figure in mediaeval church wall painting, intended to discourage sabbath-breaking and blasphemy.
+The Sunday Christ (formerly, St Sunday) is a gigantic figure in mediaeval church wall painting, intended to discourage sabbath-breaking and blasphemy.
 It is not known in stained glass or manuscripts.
-The Sunday Christ is also known as 'Feiertagschristus' in German, 'Christ du Dimanche' in French, 'Cristo della domenica' in Italian, and 'Sveta nedelja' in Slovenian.
+The Sunday Christ is also known as 'Feiertagschristus' in German, 'Christ du Dimanche' in French, and 'Cristo della domenica' in Italian.

 These painted images, dating from the mid-fourteenth to the mid-sixteenth century, occur in clusters in two geographically distinct areas, namely southern England and Wales, and the Alpine regions of France, Germany, Austria, Switzerland, Slovenia and northern Italy.
 Some isolated examples also appear in Bohemia and on the Baltic coast.
 The fresco in the church in San Pietro di Feletto in north east Italy is a particularly fine example.
-A very good surviving English example is in Breage in Cornwall, with another in St Just in Penwith nearby.
+A very good surviving English example is in Breage, Cornwall, with another in St Just in Penwith nearby.
 Yet another fine English example is to be found in Hessett church in Suffolk.
 An example from Wales can be found at St Cybi's Church, Llangybi, Monmouthshire.

 All these figures show Christ as a central Man of Sorrows surrounded by objects, often the tools of various trades, such as axes, knives, scissors, mill-wheels, or a pair of scales, all of which are wounding Christ afresh.
 Objects with blades or sharp points have these pointing towards Christ, and blood can be seen dripping or even spurting in jets from fresh wounds caused by these.
 This fresh suffering of Christ has strong echoes of the Song of the Suffering Servant in Isaiah 53.
+Over time, these images might have been venerated as "Saint Sunday".
+There are 38 wills, as well as the Morebath churchwarden accounts that set aside provisions for a light to be set before the image of St. Sunday.